seunggs/sidetrek/README.md

       2. `git push`
       3. Lastly, promote it to prod if staging looks good
   2. Prisma: `npm run deploy:prisma:prod`
+  3. To run the Graphql Playground (see PRISMA_ENDPOINT in /config/prod.env), set the Authorization header in the browser (obtain the token using `prisma token -e ../config/prod.env`)
+6. To analyze the CRA bundle size:
+  1. Inside /client, run: `npm run build`
+  2. Open /build/bundle-stats.html

 ## 1) Prisma Dev Server Setup Instructions